moesteelo/Cryptocurrencies/README.md

 **According to the Tradable Cryptocurrency Table most of the cryptocurrency coins are from classes 0 and 1.
 The highlighted BitTorrent coin is the only cyrptocurrency coin in class 2.**

 ## **Summary**

+**In summary various steps such as preprocessing the data, reducing the data dimensions, using the K-means to cluster the cryptocurrencies and finally visualize the cryptocurrencies data were used to help classify the output data in the Unsupervised Machine Learning process.
+As a result, the data has identified the classification of 532 cryptocurrencies based on similarities of their features.
+This ultimately gives a wide range of investment opportunities for clients to use to diversify their portfolio investments.**